ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Taking on responsibility volentarity/facing the heaviest fear you can face is how you'll have your life sorted.

+## Nirwana/Peace

+Happiness/Peace is a skill that you develop and a choice that you make [^2].
+You can choose to live certain way that will lead to peace.

+You need to be peaceful if you want things to be good long term.
+Useful skills to develop here are detachment aka not wanting and being less judgemental.
+Aiming for peace, requires a lot of rethinking and flipping almost everything.

+If you don't believe that you can achieve ultimate peace "Nirwana", you'll have a heard time finding it.

+## Telling the truth and being hyper realistic

+Lying/Not telling the truth is the quickist way to hell.
+You base your decisions on what you persive reality to be.

+If your estimate of the world is wrong, you'll make wrong decisions.

+The only way to

 [^1]: Jordan B Peterson
+[^2]: Naval Ravikant